 It was in the department of Social Sciences of ESE, then ESECS, that was born, in 2003, the first research unit (RU) of the Polytechnic Institute of Leiria evaluated by FCT (2007): CIID-IPL - Research Centre for Identities and Diversities of IPL, as called then.

 In 2015 the CIID has become a pole of a new RU (Network centre with 5 poles) created at the FCSH of the University Nova of Lisbon - the CICS.NOVA.Ipleiria.
 This Centre has invested in the study of multiculturality, migration, accessibility, intercultural mediation and social intervention.
 It was due to this research work that in 2013 these researchers proposed the master’s degree in Intercultural Mediation and Social Intervention that was accredited by A3ES, being, so far, unique in the area in the Portuguese higher education system.

 In terms of scientific dissemination, CICS.NOVA.Ipleiria has organized numerous national and international conferences, resulting in 4 books already published (Pedagogies of Intercultural Mediation and Social Intervention, 2016; Concepts and Practices of Intercultural Mediation and Social Intervention, 2017; From Intercultural Mediation to Community Mediation, 2018; The Look of Children and Youth: Intercultural Mediation and Social Intervention, 2019; being in preparation in 2020: Migration, Ethnic Minorities, Social Policies and (Trans)Formations).

-Registration for the 8th International Conference on Intercultural Mediation and Social Intervention is currently underway, under the theme: “Leisure, Games and Play: Learning and Intercultural Mediation” whose presentations and keynote conferences will be published, respectively, in an online edition and in an international distribution book.
+Registration for the 9th International Conference on Intercultural Mediation and Social Intervention is currently underway, under the theme: “Experience(s), Coexistence(s) and Survival(s), in the Context of Pandemic” whose presentations and keynote conferences will be published, respectively, in an online edition and in an international distribution book.